nathalie-xiaodan-chin/push_swap_42/README.md

+test1.sh => ok (FYI test avec sortie standard donc ko est normal) test3.py => ne marche pas

+./test5.sh => truc a la mano

 # I. How to run push_swap

 #### **a.
 With an environment variable :**
-- without the checker
+- without any checker

   `ARG="5 1 3 4 2" && make push_swap && ./push_swap $ARG`
-- without the checker and using the command `wc` to count the instructions
+- without any checker and using the command `wc` to count the instructions

   `ARG="5 1 3 4 2" && make push_swap && ./push_swap $ARG | wc -l`
 - with the checker given by the school